kube-reporting/metering-operator/Documentation/Installation.md

 ## Prometheus location

 If Prometheus was setup by Tectonic and is running within the tectonic-system namespace, then you can skip this section.

 If you're running the Prometheus operator yourself (not using the Tectonic one), then you need to con***REMOVED***gure the `prometheus-url` in `manifests/chargeback/chargeback-con***REMOVED***g.yaml` to match the service created by your Prometheus operator.

-## Set AWS Credentials

-The install script will detect if AWS credentials are stored in the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, and ask if these credentials should be used to create a secret in Kubernetes for Chargeback to use.

-This is recommended, but if these variables are not set the install script will print out instructions indicating which ***REMOVED***le you need to modify and create before running `install.sh`.

-## Set AWS region

-Chargeback currently need to be con***REMOVED***gured to use a speci***REMOVED***c AWS region.
-This is only temporary, and this requirement should be removed in the future.
-Until then, change the `aws-region` value in `manifests/chargeback/chargeback-con***REMOVED***g.yaml`.
+## Storing data in S3

+By default the data that chargeback collects and generates is ephemeral, and will not survive restarts of the hive pod it deploys.
+To make this data persistent by storing it in S3, follow the instructions in the [storing data in S3 document][Storing-Data-In-S3.md] before proceeding with these instructions.

 ## Run the install script